 Over the years, he collected stories.
 There was the time when he called his new boss a SOB.
 When he shot my father a look, he smiled and said, “You know–Superintendent of Buses.”
 They shared a good laugh.
 Years later, when that transportation supervisor retired, he reminded my father that he was the only person ever to call him a SOB and get away with it.
 There were kids who rode his bus, growing up and having kids of their own who rode his bus, who then grew up and had kids who rode his bus.
 There were times when he had to dish out some tough love to kids who couldn’t seem to behave themselves on Mr. Saufley’s bus.
 There was compassion, especially for a child that no other driver would pick up.
 The county had to send a car out to take this child to school.
 My dad offered to take this kid to school.
 He was the only child with an assigned seat.
 He rode my father’s bus until he finished school.
 And they became lifelong friends–this person still comes to my father for advice all these years later.

 On his last day, toward the end of his morning run, he was met by two town police cars.
 They stopped him and asked if he knew what was going on.
 My father did not, and they informed him that a bus driver was retiring and was getting a police escort to the school.
 He was met by the entire staff and faculty of the school, who were waiting to offer him a well-deserved thank you for his years of service.
 Later that day, after he stepped off the bus for the last time, they threw him a big surprise party.
+We initially thought about hiring something similar to Dream Limousines, Inc (a party bus that he wouldn’t have to drive!) but decided to opt for something a little more low-key in the end.

 Thousands of people in southern Rockingham County know Mr. Saufley, the bus driver who greeted them with a smile, gave out chewing gum and suckers at Christmas, and even tolerated a mini-rebellion on the bus when a particularly brash high schooler didn’t like a rule my dad made, so he played Beastie Boys’ “(You Gotta) Fight for Your Right (to Party).”
 That guy got his five minutes of attention and was promptly disciplined.
 And, you guessed it, years later that former student thanked my dad for his tough love.